IMJLA/Adsi/docs/en-US/Resolve-IdentityReference.md

 ```

 ## DESCRIPTION
-Replace generic defaults like 'NT AUTHORITY' and 'BUILTIN' with the applicable computer name
+Resolve generic defaults like 'NT AUTHORITY' and 'BUILTIN' to the applicable computer or domain name

 ## EXAMPLES